dowusubekoe-dev/aws-course_k21-academy/README.md

 ### AWS Artifact
 Is a service that provides on-demand access to AWS security and compliance reports and select online agreements.
 AWS Artifact consists of two main sections: AWS Artifact Agreements and AWS Artifact Reports.

-A denial-of-service (DoS) attack is a deliberate attempt to make a website or application unavailable to users.
+### AWS Shield
 AWS Shield is a service that protects applications against DDoS attacks.
 AWS Shield provides two levels of protection: Standard and Advanced.
+A denial-of-service (DoS) attack is a deliberate attempt to make a website or application unavailable to users.

+### AWS Shield Advanced
 AWS Shield Advanced is a paid service that provides detailed attack diagnostics and the ability to detect and mitigate sophisticated DDoS attacks.

 ### AWS Key Management Service (AWS KMS)